i-tu/Hasklig/README.md

 _N.B.
 This is a fork of the_ [Source Code Pro repository](https://github.com/adobe/source-code-pro)

-## Code Ligatures
+## Hasklig - Ligatures for Haskell

 Programming languages are limited to relatively few characters.
 As a result of a limited character set, combined character operators surfaced quite early, such as the widely used arrow (`->`), comprised of a hyphen and greater sign.
 It looks like an arrow if you know the analogy and squint a bit.

 Composite glyphs become especially  problematic in languages such as Haskell which utilize these complicated operators (`<-`, `::`, `=>`, `-<`, `>>=` etc.) extensively (over 100 in `lens` alone!).
 Prettified code improves readability considerably - some Haskell programmers have even resorted to unicode symbols (ie. `⇒`, `←` etc.).
-This merely opens a whole new can of worms.
+This opens a whole new can of worms.
 In addition to encoding/compatibility problems and all the reasons it never worked out in APL, these symbols are one-character-wide and therefore eye-strainingly small.

 Hasklig solves this problem the way typographers have always solved ill-fitting characters which co-occur often: ligatures.
 The underlying code stays the same — only the representation changes.